egasimus/limbs/README.md

 # Limbs 👊💥💫

-Limbs is a tiny object system for JavaScript.
+Limbs is a tiny metaprogramming framework for JavaScript.

 Limbs is written in ECMAScript 5.1, so it can be used in any environment, including older browsers and embedded platforms, without requiring extra build steps.

-Lims uses the magic of lexical scoping (closures) to implement features that ES6 (ES2015+) classes still do not provide, such as trait-based multiple inheritance (a.k.a. mixins), true private members, and methods that do not lose their binding when separated from their object.
+Limbs uses the magic of lexical scoping (closures) to implement features that ES6 (ES2015+) classes still do not provide, such as trait-based multiple inheritance (a.k.a. mixins), true private members, and methods that do not lose their binding when separated from their object.